 Tours in Ben Tre

 Many of the Mekong day trips from Saigon come to Ben Tre province.
-If you are staying in Ben Tre you can do the same things here but a more leisurely pace.
+If you are staying in Ben Tre you can do the same things here but at a more leisurely pace.
 I did a 3-hour tour organised by my accommodation, and I did it mainly for the boat ride through the canals and rivers.
 You will stop at different industries such as a brick-making facility and coconut candy makers.
-Be alert when you go the the candy factories, as they are like drug dealers who give you a free sample, and then you go and buy bags of the stuff.
+Be alert when you go to the candy factories, as they are like drug dealers who give you a free sample, and then you go and buy bags of the stuff.